heikoburau/ParallelAverage/Readme.md

 --------

 - Custom keyword arguments are translated into SLURM-parameters for an internal batch file.
 This way, users have full control over hardware requirements, partitions, wall time, etc.
-- Basic statistical functionality such as average, variance, statistical error, ... included.
+- Basic statistical functionality such as average, variance, statistical error, ... are included.
 - Intermediate results are available at any point in time.
 Users don't have to wait until the job has finished.
 - Additional decorators such as `@dont_submit, @do_submit, @cancel_job, ...` for a convenient job control.
 - Supports both JSON and binary output data formats.